-Buck Henry signs on as Master of Ceremonies for the Spirit Awards–a position he holds for the next eight years.
+Buck Henry signs on as Master of Ceremonies for the Spirit Awards — a position he holds for eight years.
 David Puttnam and Lee Grant give keynote speeches.
 Presenters include Kyle MacLachlan and Teri Garr.
 Spike Lee is the first director to win in the new category of Best First Feature.

 Buck Henry returns to host the event at an overflowing 385 North.
 Louis Malle gives the keynote address.
 Celebrity presenters include Anthony Edwards, Alfre Woodard and Meg Ryan.
-Two categories are added: Best Supporting Actor and Best Supporting Actress.
+The Best Supporting Actor and Best Supporting Actress categories are added.

 Martin Scorsese delivers the keynote address, stating, “being independent doesn’t mean making low-budget films without studio backing… it is a way for being innovative out of inspiration as well as necessity.”
 Presenters include Jodie Foster, Martin Landau, Jennifer Jason Leigh and Ally Sheedy.

-The Spirit Awards moves to the beach in Santa Monica.
-Buck Henry hosts the awards for the eighth consecutive year.
+The Spirit Awards is held on the beach in Santa Monica for the first time.
+Buck Henry hosts the show for the eighth consecutive year.
 Neil Jordan delivers the keynote address.
 Danny Glover serves as Honorary Chair.